Frequently Asked Questions

-A. No. All our courses are run by members and are for the joy of learning.
-Local U3As are learning cooperatives which draw upon the knowledge, experience and skills of their own members to organise and provide interest groups in accordance with the wishes of the membership.
+A. No. All our groups are run by members and are for the joy of learning.
+Local u3as are learning cooperatives which draw upon the knowledge, experience and skills of their own members to organise and provide interest groups in accordance with the wishes of the membership.
 The teachers learn and the learners teach.

 Q. What if I join late in the year?

-A. You can join York U3A at any time.
+A. You can join York u3a at any time.
 Our year runs from August to July.
-If you join after January, there is a reduced membership for the remainder of that "year".
+If you join after April, there is a reduced membership for the remainder of that "year".
 Bear in mind that after the start of a year, quite a number of Groups will fill up quickly.